 5. Awareness can save lives

 Because skin cancer isn’t as common in people with darker skin, it doesn’t get as much attention.
-When skin cancer is finally found, it can be at later, deadlier stages if care has been delayed.
+When skin cancer is finally found, it can be at later stages when it is more difficult to treat.

 Dermatologists say more awareness can lead to earlier detection and, hopefully, better results for patients and more lives saved.
 Being aware that patients with darker skin can develop skin cancer and knowing whether they are at greater risk due to an underlying condition is a great start.